jcorbino/mole/JOSS/paper.md

 MOLE was designed to be an intuitive software package to numerically solve partial differential equations using mimetic methods.
 MOLE is implemented in C++ and in MATLAB scripting language (these are two independent flavors) and every single function in MOLE returns a sparse matrix of the requested mimetic operator.
 For information on the installation or usage of the library, please read the [User's Manual](https://github.com/jcorbino/mole/blob/master/MOLE%20User's%20Manual%20(MATLAB%20version).pdf) which is included in the repository.

+Mimetic operators can be easily used to build codes to solve PDEs with a few lines of code.
 For example, if the user wants to get a one-dimensional *k*-order mimetic Laplacian, just need to invoke:
 ```matlab
 lap(k, m, dx);
 ```